The Future of Portable Propane

-4. Hazardous waste processing and recycling of a discarded single-use propane cylinder can cost as much as three times the retail cost of the cylinder.
+4. The collection, transportation, hazardous waste processing, and recycling of a discarded single-use propane cylinder can cost as much as three times the retail cost of the cylinder.

-5. U.S. taxpayers pay for this recycling, despite the fact that sales taxes from the cylinders are inadequate as a funding source for the process.
+5. U.S. taxpayers and ratepayers pay for this recycling, despite the fact that sales taxes from the cylinders are inadequate as a funding source for the process.